 Estimated reading time: 7 minutes

-Armed Forces Veteran Major Chris Chudleigh, Infantry RL Chairman, aims to Re-Engage students with other Veterans as mentors for students at The Lowry Academy in Greater Manchester.
+Armed Forces Veterans Re-Engage students as mentors with Major Chris Chudleigh, Infantry RL Chairman, to support young people at The Lowry Academy in Greater Manchester.

 The Re-Engage programme aims to connect with marginalised young people and prevent school exclusion.
 This intervention will reduce possible criminal exploitation and encourage students to re-engage with a focus on sports, which include rugby and boxing.